drubino8/landing-page/README.md

-# DIY Landing Page
+# Dawson Rubino's Landing Page

 > Make your own landing page with your own content, and design.

 ## What Is This?
-My DIY Landing Page with these features.
+My Landing Page with these features.

 * My content.
 My design.
 * Customizable and persistent URLs